Jimmy Orr: Los Angeles Rams

 Jimmy Orr almost missed selection in the 1957 NFL draft, eventually taken by the Los Angeles Rams in the 25th round of the 30 round draft with the 291st pick overall.
 Orr signed his contract with the Rams at the end of June 1958.

 College football reverted to the single platoon system for economic reasons in 1953 so at Georgia Orr saw game time both as a flanker on the offense and a defensive halfback on the other side of the ball.
-Intrigued by his speed but aware of the physical limitations of his slender body type in the violent NFL game, head coach Sid Luckman and the Rams attempted to cast Orr as a defensive back at the pro level.
+Intrigued by his speed but aware of the physical limitations of his slender body type in the violent NFL game, head coach [Sid Gillman] and the Rams attempted to cast Orr as a defensive back at the pro level.
 The experiment would prove short-lived.

-Injuries to their ends force Luckman to move Orr to the offense in the last preseason game, a contest against the Pittsburgh Steelers.
+Injuries to their ends force Gillman to move Orr to the offense in the last preseason game, a contest against the Pittsburgh Steelers.
 The speedburner got clear for a pass from Rams quarterback Frank Ryan, with Orr motoring for a 72-yard touchdown to close out scoring in a 31–6 Rams win.
 Notice was taken on the losing sideline.

-On September 24, shortly ahead of start of the 1958 NFL season, Orr was traded along with defensive lineman Billy Ray Smith to the Steelers for a third round pick in the 1958 draft.
+On September 24, shortly ahead of start of the 1958 NFL season, Orr was traded along with defensive lineman Billy Ray Smith to the Steelers for a third-round pick in the 1958 draft.